 This sleek Blu Dot sectional is perfect for tucking into tight corners.
 It clocks in at 96 inches wide by 100 inches long.

 This modular sectional is genius in more ways than one.
-The sofa's three pieces allow you to configure your seating into a 99-by-65–inch sectional or an extra-long 130-inch sofa depending on your changing needs.
+The sofa's three pieces allow you to configure your seating into a 99 inches wide by 65 inches long, sectional or an extra-long 130-inch sofa, depending on your changing needs.

 This sleek small sectional sofa comes in a variety of fabric and leg options.
-It's only 96 inches wide, and it's very affordable to boot.
+It's only 96 inches wide, making it one of the more narrow sectionals, and the price point is more accessible than most.

-The overscale armrests might push this sectional slightly over the 100-inch mark, but the extra comfort is well worth it.
+This deep, roomy sectional by CB2 might push this sectional over the 100-inch mark, but the extra comfort is well worth it.
+Bonus: The seat cushions are reversible.

-The Shelter is one of West Elm's most popular sofas—and you can also have it as a sectional, which is only 106" wide.
+The Shelter is one of West Elm's most popular sofas—and you can also have it as a sectional, which is only 106 inches wide.
 Its sleek seat cushions give it a cozy modern edge.

 Sink into luxury in this generously scaled 130-inch velvet sectional.
 Perfect for movie night or an extra indulgent nap.